UCF vs. Navy NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- UCF has combined with its opponents to score more than 53 points in all three games this season.
+- UCF and its opponents have combined to go over the current 53-point total in all three games this season.

 - Navy's games have gone over 53 points in only one opportunity this season.